 Just as a house is identified by its address, a variable is identified by its name.
 A street address tells you exactly how to find a house or business.
 It doesn’t tell you who or what is inside the house, however.
 Families may come and go, but the street address remains the same.
 In a similar way, a variable name identifies a place where data can be stored.
 The data may change, but the variable name remains the same.

 Panorama allows any sequence of characters to be used as a variable name.
-However, if the variable name contains any punctuation (including spaces) it must be surrounded by the chevron characters « and ».
+However, if the variable name contains spaces or punctuation, or begins with any character except a letter or underscore, it must be surrounded by the chevron characters « and ».
 (Press Option-\ to create the « chevron character and Shift-Option-\ to create the » chevron character.)
 Here are some examples of typical variable names:

 X